Lepovirta/lepo/content/posts/2013-01-19-ctrl-meta-space-in-iterm2.md

 <!--more-->

 1. In iTerm2, open: Preferences \> Profiles \> some session you wish to edit \> Keys.
-2. Add a new key binding by pressing the “+” button.
+2. Add a new key binding by pressing the "+" button.
-3. Select the “Keyboard Shortcut” field, and press ctrl + option + space.
+3. Select the "Keyboard Shortcut" field, and press ctrl + option + space.
-4. Select “Send Hex Code” in the “Action” list.
+4. Select "Send Hex Code" in the "Action" list.
-5. Type “0x1b 0x00” to the field below the list.
+5. Type "0x1b 0x00" to the field below the list.
 6. Click OK and close the preferences window.

 `C-M-SPC` now works in all the new terminal windows that use the edited session.
 You can also make the same changes for running terminals by editing the running session.